 What kind of information do we hold?

-We also have a wealth of supporting official and unofficial documents, which often contain unique information on individuals.
-For some periods of the regiment’s history we also have enlistment registers, records of births and marriages and punishment books.
+We have a wealth of supporting official and unofficial documents, which often contain unique information on individuals.
+For some periods of the regiment’s history we also have enlistment registers, records of births and marriages, prisoner of war records and punishment books.

 Personal memoirs, diaries and letters also exist from most periods.
 We hold the official war diaries for each battalion of the Green Howards during the First World War plus some war diaries for the Second World War.
 The regimental gazette is a great source of information.
 Some of these for the period 1913 to 1919 have been digitised and are now available to view online.

 Our extensive photograph collection is also a great resource for images of named individuals, and to give a feel for what military life was like during a particular period.

 If you would like to visit the museum for individual unsupported research in our Research Room, please get in touch to book a time slot.
 If you want the assistance of our Researcher during your visit or at a later date to help you understand what you have found, this can be arranged.
 It is a chargeable service at £30.